bstrauss84/cluster-management/applications/cluster-configuration/required-subscription-admin-clusterrole/README.md

 **Further explanation.**
 1. In usecase one per default all objects are created in the same namespace as the subscription.

-2. In usecase two, you would get the following error when checking the status of the subscription :
+2. In usecase two, you would get the following error when checking the status of the subscription:

 `Obj exists and owned by others, backoff`

 3. Usecase three is a Security Feature to not simply deploy policies without this additional step.
 You need to setup Subscription-Admin on the Hub.
 Use this policy and adjust the user: